SKaplanOfficial/Raycast-PromptLab/README.md

 | `{{as:...}}` | The result of the specified AppleScript code |
 | `{{js:...}}` | The result of the specified JavaScript code |

 These are just a few of the many placeholders available.
 [View the full list here](./assets/placeholders_guide.md).
+You even create your own placeholders using JSON, if you want!

 ### Action Scripts